 "Unknown Host error" message that appears when using the web browser).

-Using the emulator with a proxy
+Use the emulator with a proxy

 Due to the nature of HTTP, a direct web server connection and a connection through a proxy result in different GET requests.
 The emulator transparently rewrites the GET requests from the virtual device before talking to the proxy so it works.